 I spotted three middle-aged American gallery girls in London having the same problem I was, finding the entrance to the Basquiat exhibition at the Barbican.
 We tried to enter a cinema, crossed the street, crossed back over, and then finally realized the entrance was buried deep in the underpass.
 Then somehow we managed to get lost separately once inside and then meet again at the ticket counter, that is how large the center is.

-This was a Thursday in mid-December and perhaps the record crowds had already come and gone but the staff was still left creating a three staff for every 1 visitor ratio.
+This was a Thursday in mid-December and perhaps the record crowds had already come and gone, but the staff was still left creating a three staff for every one visitor ratio.
 There was even a staff worker opening doors, which made me feel like I should have given him 20p.

 Not that biography isn’t important, I stood looking at the painting above and thinking so this is how/ when Madonna became the number 1 cartoon breakfast cereal, but a sense of speed was lost (a defining quality) as the result of the slow pace of learning his biography and those cubicles were like rest stops I didn’t want to take.